Click above to watch my own Play BIG! story video

 All I knew in 2010 was: my passion is inspiring people to make proactive changes in their life, and the tool is blended coaching.
 I started off as a freelance facilitator, mostly with the American Chamber of Commerce in Egypt and the Egyptian Tourism Chamber Training Department.
 I always developed the material myself, and I almost never repeated the same program.
 I found this frustrating, time consuming and sometimes unfair.
 Yet, all this went away the minute I felt I had inspired someone to make a real transformation in their life, so I kept going.

 For 3 years, I was happy, very busy, yet unfulfilled.
 After soul searching, I realized I was working with large organizations.
 The challenge?
 It is like I was polishing diamonds.
 Polish all you want, it is already a diamond.
 I wanted to make a more impactful difference.
-Taking a leap of faith, I founded THINK for Professional & Personal Development in 2014.
-I wanted it to be the GO TO place for Egyptian SMEs to get quality real blended coaching solutions.
+Taking a leap of faith, I founded THINK for Conscious Leadership(c) Development.
+THINK offers unique development programs to develop leadership capabilities for leaders in organizations and individual women, capitalizing on the transformational power of blended coaching, experiential learning, personality type identification and gamification.
 The name “THINK” and the slogan “Thoughts that last” represent a learner’s journey.
 THINK provides True, Happy, Inspiring, Necessary Know-How.
 Learners transform the learning into Thoughts that last, take action and achieve tangible results.